 The Christian Militia have shelled Lebanese army units moving into the south of the country and have proclaimed political independence for their border strongholds.

-The Christian Militia have shelled Lebanese army units moving into the south of the country and have proclaimed political independence for their border strongholds.
+Background: The Christian Militia have shelled Lebanese army units moving into the south of the country and have proclaimed political independence for their border strongholds.
 The Lebanese army is making an effort under United Nations pressure to reassert its authority in the region along Israel's northern border.

 SYNOPSIS: The Christian Militia attacked the five hundred strong Lebanese army force as they moved into United Nations controlled territory.
 They were heading for the town of Derdghaiya.
 The Lebanese army split into Moslem and Christian factions during the 1976 civil war in Lebanon and the move into Militia held areas is a major test for the government troops.